Kylor Kelley: New Orleans Pelicans (2025)

 On April 3, 2025, the New Orleans Pelicans announced that they had signed Kelley to 10-day contract.
 On April 13, Kelley re-signed with the Pelicans for the final game of the season.

 Pallacanestro Trieste (2025)

 On May 7, 2025, he signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

+Third stint with South Bay (2025–2026)

 On August 25, 2025, Kelley signed with the Los Angeles Lakers.
-He got waived on September 28, 2025. he then re-joined the South Bay Lakers.
+He got waived by Los Angeles on September 28.
+Kelley subsequently re-joined the South Bay Lakers.

+Converge FiberXers (2026)

+On February 18, 2026, it was reported that the Converge FiberXers of the Philippine Basketball Association (PBA) has tapped the services of Kelley as its import in the upcoming 2026 PBA Commissioner's Cup.